UMichStatistics/ComputingClub/content/workshops/hugo_academic/deploy_umich.md

 First, you will need access to the [MFile](https://mfile.umich.edu/) system.
 There, ensure you have access to your `Public/html/` folder which is where we will dump our website.

-You may need to go to [here](https://mfile.umich.edu/make-webspace/)
+You may need to [use the make-website tool](https://mfile.umich.edu/make-webspace/).

 ## Local version control